Building Conceptual and Methodological Expertise for the Study of Gender, Agency and Authority in Islam

 BILQIS emerges from a critical concern around Muslim women’s access to justice in Europe.
 BILQIS will be driven by methodological advances in Islamic feminism that the PI has been to the fore in delivering and will be primarily distinguished by its systematic and rigorous inquiries into questions of gender in relation to Islamic family laws (IFL) and IFL-related socio-religious and socio-legal power structures.

-The project will engage in a comparative study of how Muslim women in Europe have navigated agency and authority over time from the long 19th century to the present day across diverse European peripheries.
-These include:
+The project will engage in a comparative study of how Muslim women in Europe have navigated agency and authority over time from the long 19th century to the present day across diverse European peripheries, specifically:

 - The Ottoman Balkans